cadam11/csvparse/README.md

  - inverts the sign (+/-) for all transaction amounts such that cash outflows are positive
  - reduces the number of columns, eliminating excess data
  - parses the date string into an ISO date
+ - adds categories based on hard-coded conditions

 Planned
 -------

 Maybe later I could make it filter based on the date value of transactions.
-Or maybe intelligently categorize expenses based on criteria.